Bruce Brown NBA Playoffs Player Props: Nuggets vs. Suns

 - The Nuggets rank 27th in possessions per game with 99.5.
 His opponents, the Suns, have a middling offensive tempo, ranking 19th with 101.4 possessions per contest.

-- On defense, the Suns have allowed 111.6 points per game, which is sixth-best in the NBA.
+- Giving up 111.6 points per contest, the Suns are the sixth-ranked team in the NBA on defense.

-- On the boards, the Suns have allowed 42.9 rebounds per game, which puts them 11th in the league.
+- The Suns are the 11th-ranked team in the league, allowing 42.9 rebounds per game.

-- The Suns are the third-ranked squad in the NBA, conceding 23.4 assists per game.
+- Looking at assists, the Suns have conceded 23.4 per game, third in the NBA.

-- The Suns are the third-ranked squad in the league at allowing threes, conceding 11.4 made 3-pointers per contest.
+- Giving up 11.4 made 3-pointers per game, the Suns are the third-ranked squad in the league.

 Bruce Brown vs. the Suns